philc/book-notes/business/paul graham essays.md

 * "Cram schools turn wealth in one generation into credentials in the next."
   * Cram schools defeat the intention of tests of performance to filter for actual ability.
-* "History suggetss that, all other things being equal, a society prospers in proportion to its ability to prevent parents from influencing their children's success directly."
+* "History suggests that, all other things being equal, a society prospers in proportion to its ability to prevent parents from influencing their children's success directly."
 * "The problem comes when parents use direct methods: when they are able to use their own wealth or power as a substitute for their children's qualities."